barohcambridge/website/content/hire.md

 take a card payment, unless you have arranged with us in advance to settle the bill via an invoice.

-## Do we need welcome drinks?
+## Welcome drinks?

-High quality cocktails take time to make, and we refuse to serve low quality cocktails!
-If you are expecting everyone to arrive en masse at the start of the evening, it would be a very good idea to prepurchase some bottles of prosecco so that we can offer everyone a welcome drink as soon as they arrive.
+High-quality cocktails take time to make.
+If you're expecting everyone to arrive en masse at the start of the evening, it would be a very good idea to prepurchase some bottles of prosecco so that we can offer everyone a welcome drink as soon as they arrive.
 We can offer a 25% discount for any bottles purchased in advance.

 ## What about non-drinkers?